rmscode/binary-garden/docs/cloud/microsoft-365/entra/entra-mfa.md

 ## Enabling/Disabling MFA

 MFA can be enabled and enforced via security defaults, Conditional Access policies or per-user MFA settings.
+[Registration campaigns](https://learn.microsoft.com/en-us/entra/identity/authentication/how-to-mfa-registration-campaign) can help nudge users to set up Microsoft Authenticator during sign-in.

 MFA is enabled *and* enforced for *all* users when security defaults are turned on.
 To enable security defaults, see [here](entra-security.md#enable-or-disable).
 When security defaults are disabled, Conditional Access policies should be used.
 To create a policy that requires MFA, see [here](entra-security.md#creating-policies).